eclypse-tms/umbra/README.md

   <img width="390" height="123.3333" src="./assets/test-button.png">
 </p>

 Download and run the example app to see how to control the shadow effect to your specifications.
 To achieve the same affect on your own UIButton's, check out the [UmbraButton.swift](./umbra/UmbraButton.swift) file.
-Use it as-is or subclass UIButton in your own project and copy and paste the relevant code.
+Use it as-is or subclass UIButton in your own project or copy the relevant code.

 ## Demo
 <p align="center">